MinaRoblox/TableGUI/README.md

 ```

 ## Usage
 I don't know.
-Try reading the documentation (coming soon.)
+Try reading the documentation (probably coming soon)
 ## Version changelog
 ### 1.1.0: Fixes every issue.
-### 1.1.1: Change some definitions of the table interpretation.
+### 1.1.1: Change some definitions of the table interpretation
+### 1.1.2: Fixed uses with the PyPi page.